Global BrandingBy Tom Dougherty

 It also demonstrates that brand management, for the most part, is not BRAND (or global branding) management, It’s product management.

-Had the discipline of looking at a brand as a reflection of a customer’s beliefs.
-And, values been utilized there would be no problem.
-Instead of product attributes been part of the P&G culture, they never would have made these brand strategy mistakes.
+They lacked the discipline of looking at a brand as a reflection of a customer’s beliefs.
+Had those values been appreciated there would be no problem.
+Instead of product attributes, always part of the P&G culture, they would have avoided these brand strategy mistakes.